autamus/docs/developer-guide/add-a-dockerfile-container.md

 git push
 ```
 9. Create a Pull Request to the `autamus/registry` through the GitHub interface.
 [How to Submit a Pull Request on GitHub](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

+## Support
+If anything doesn't make sense or you need help getting started reach out to us over our [Matrix Channel](https://matrix.to/#/!JZvPdVciSYDEVxNZHK:matrix.org?via=matrix.org).
+Or if chat isn't you thing you can post over on our [discussion forum on GitHub](https://github.com/autamus/registry/discussions).